 Bradley M. Kuhn

 Bradley M. Kuhn is the Policy Fellow and Hacker-in-Residence at Software Freedom Conservancy and editor-in-chief of copyleft.org.
 Kuhn began his work in the Free Software Movement as a volunteer when, in 1992, he became an early adopter of the popular GNU/Linux operating system, and began contributing to various Free Software projects.
 He worked during the 1990s as a system administrator and software development consultant for Westinghouse, Lucent Technologies, and numerous small companies.
 He also spent one year teaching Advanced Placement Computer Science (using GNU/Linux and GCC) at Walnut Hills High School in Cincinnati.
 Kuhn's non-profit career began in 2000, when he was hired by the FSF.
 As FSF's Executive Director from March 2001 until March 2005, when he left FSF to join the Software Freedom Law Center (SFLC), where he worked as SFLC's Policy Analyst and Technology Director from 2005 until October 2010, when he joined Conservancy as its Executive Director.
 Kuhn holds a summa cum laude B.S. in Computer Science from Loyola University in Maryland, and an M.S. in Computer Science from the University of Cincinnati.
 His Master's thesis discussed methods for dynamic interoperability of Free Software programming languages.
 Kuhn received the O'Reilly Open Source Award in 2012, in recognition for his lifelong policy work on copyleft licensing.
 Kuhn has a blog and co-hosts the audcast, Free as in Freedom.

-Mike Linksvayer serves on the boards of AcaWiki and OpenHatch, and is chair of the Open Definition Advisory Council.
-From 2003 to 2012 he served as CTO and VP of Creative Commons, where he is now a Senior Fellow.
-In 2000 he co-founded Bitzi, an early open content/open data mass collaboration platform.
+Mike Linksvayer serves on the boards of AcaWiki and OpenHatch, and on the Open Definition Advisory Council, and is Policy Director at GitHub.
+Previously Mike was CTO, VP, and a Senior Fellow at Creative Commons, and a co-founder of Bitzi, an early open content/open data mass collaboration platform.